 As a covered entity and health care services provider the burden is on you to anticipate problems with business associates you do business with and plan for these problems as best you can.
 For these reasons, it’s imperative to read all of your contracts carefully.
 This holds true for your Medicare and Medicaid provider agreement and it holds true for your private payor insurance carriers.
 If you have a health care related legal issue, administrative appeal or compliance problem, please contact Liles Parker for a free consultation at 1 (800) 475-1906

 Richard Pecore, Esq., serves as an Associate at Liles Parker, Attorneys & Counselors at Law.
 Liles Parker attorneys represent health care providers and suppliers around the country in connection with Medicare audits by RACs, ZPICs and other CMS-engaged specialty contractors.
 The firm also represents health care providers and medical billers in regulatory compliance reviews, HIPAA Omnibus Rule risk assessments, privacy breach matters, and State Medical Board inquiries.
-For a free consultation, call Robert at: 1 (800) 475-1906
+For a free consultation, call Richard at: 1 (800) 475-1906